LinioIT/rabbitmq-http-relay/README.md

   - Add the Go bin directory to the PATH environment variable
   - Setup a workspace
   - Set the GOPATH environment variable to point to the workspace.
-  Also:
-  - Add "$GOPATH/bin" to PATH.
+  - In addition, add the workspace bin directory, "$GOPATH/bin", to the PATH.
 This should appear in the shell startup script immediately after GOPATH is set.
 - Install Git: [Setup Git](https://help.github.com/articles/set-up-git/)
 - Download Go packages:
   - go get gopkg.in/gcfg.v1